 - 18 Employee costs form a significant element of the budget (72%) and include pay, pension costs, cost of recruitment and training and employee services, such as occupational health services.
 As part of the final budget approval in January 2023 a range of measures were approved by Members to contain staff expenditure.
 These are not recurring in nature and included measures such as not filling vacancies within the approved structure and limiting the anticipated increase in recruitment to retained stations. - A new staffing structure was implemented in June 2023 and these posts remain critical to achieving the corporate objectives.
-The cost of the vacancy savings has partially mitigated the increased costs in relation to the pay awards and overtime. - Action continues to be taken to increase the number of retained duty firefighters to address and maintain availability issues, mindful of the budget constraints. - In addition, action has continued to fill specialist vacant posts and to maintain operational capacity.
-During 2023/24, although there have been savings due to ongoing vacancies and posts filled part way through the year, these have been utilised to maintain availability and address sickness in operational areas. - As is the case with other local government bodies, a one-off refund has been received in relation to employer pension contributions, from Clwyd Pension Fund, following the actuarial valuation.
-This amounted to £0.503m. - 23 The net underspend in employee costs amounts to £0.294m, with a further breakdown below:
+The cost of the vacancy savings has mitigated the increased costs in relation to the pay awards and overtime. - Action continues to be taken to increase the number of retained duty firefighters to address and maintain availability issues, mindful of the budget constraints.
+A process will take place in the first half of 2024/25 for wholetime firefighter recruitment, to replace staff that have retired throughout the year and are due to retire in 2024/25. - In addition, action has continued to fill specialist vacant posts and to maintain operational capacity.
+During 2023/24, although there have been savings due to ongoing vacancies and posts filled part way through the year, these have been utilised to maintain availability and address sickness in operational areas. - As is the case with other local government bodies, a refund has been received in relation to employer pension contributions, from Clwyd Pension Fund, following the actuarial valuation.
+This amounted to £0.503m. - 23 The net underspend in employee costs amounts to £0.689m, with a further breakdown below:

 Employee Costs £m

 Pay award above budget 0.730

-In year vacancy savings (1.034)
+In-year vacancy savings (1.295)

-Additional hours to cover operational duties - including sickness 0.620
+Additional hours to cover operational duties 0.555

-Other employee costs (0.089)
+Other employee costs (0.158)

 Projected pension costs (0.521)

-Projected Underspend (0.294)
+Projected Underspend (0.689)